enolfc/training/fractal/README.md

 You need to have defined in the environement:
 - X509_USER_PROXY: your proxy
-- OCCI_ENDPOINT: the OCCI endpoint for the site you are using
+- ENDPOINT: the OCCI endpoint for the site you are using
 - OS_TPL: VM Image to use for the VM
 - RES_TPL: size of the VM